 - ½ onion, finely diced

 - 1 cup vegetable stock

 - Salt and pepper

-- Preheat oven to 350⁰ F. Sauté bacon in a Dutch oven until crisp.
+- Preheat oven to 350⁰ F. Sauté vegan bacon in a Dutch oven with a little oil until crisp.
 Remove bacon and reserve.
-Sauté mushrooms in bacon drippings until beginning to soften, but not until they release all of their juice, 2-3 minutes.
+Sauté mushrooms in a little more oil until beginning to soften, but not until they release all of their juice, 2-3 minutes.
 Remove mushrooms and reserve.

 - Add additional oil to the Dutch oven and sauté carrot, celery & onion until beginning to brown.
 Add tomato paste and flour and sauté 1-2 minutes until flour turns golden.
 Add pinot noir and reduce until thickened, scraping up any brown bits from the bottom of the pan.
 Add stock, thyme sprigs, bay leaf, pearl onions, reserved vegan bacon and reserved mushrooms with any accumulated juice.
 Bring to a boil, cover and transfer to oven.
 Braise for 30 minutes or until carrots are tender.
 If sauce isn’t thick enough, cook uncovered on the stovetop for an additional 5 minutes.
 Season with salt and pepper.
 Serve over egg noodles, polenta, or rice.